Tutorials#

 >>> mat = bh.load_npz('./sample.npz')

-Load from .hic
+Load from .hic file:

 >>> mat = bh.straw_chr('sample.hic',